-I want to share with you a little bit about "Values Conflicts" and how to remove a bucket load of stress, anxiety and procrastination from your life and from the lives of your clients.
+I want to share with you how to remove a “Values Conflict” from your life and the lives of your coaching clients.

 I want you to imagine this scenario just for a second.
 Imagine that you would like to start up a highly successful coaching business.
-As soon as you think the thought of starting up a highly successful coaching business, there's another thought that pops up in your head and that thought is, "I'd like to be able to spend more time with my family."
+As soon as you think that thought, there's another thought that pops up in your head.
+And that is, "I'd like to be able to spend more time with my family."

 So, we've got these two conflicting ideas now.
 You want to start up a successful business, but you also want to spend more time with your family.

-Somewhere inside your mind, there is a belief and the belief is simply this, "If I start up a coaching business, that equals less time with my family."
+Somewhere inside your mind, there is a limiting belief.
+That belief is simply this, "If I start up a coaching business, that equals less time with my family."